M-AAP/Data-Analysis-Projects/README.md

 # Data Analysis Projects

-Here are some beginner data analysis projects I have completed in Python and Excel.
+Here are some data analysis projects I have completed in Python and Excel.

 ## Analysing Retail Sales (Excel)